mehmet-erim/gh-actions-manual-trigger/README.md

 # gh-actions-manual-trigger
-PoC repo for manually trigger of a GH Action
+PoC repo for manually triggering of a GH Action

+Update 1